Cartridge or Media Filter?

 Pool filter maintenance

 If your pool filter backs up with debris it can cause the pool pump to overwork.
-This overwork decreases the pumps lifespan.
-Good news is that pool filters themselves are fairly robust but early failure can be caused by a lack of components upkeep.
+This overwork decreases the lifespan of the pump.
+The good news is that pool filters themselves are fairly robust but early failure can be caused by a lack of components upkeep.
 Regardless of what type of filter you have (cartridge or sand) cleaning is still super important:

 · Cartridge filters